roikonen/scalablemodeling/README.md

 ### Business/Domain Logic

-Returning to the business logic: it can be implemented by using three types of functions:
+Returning to the business logic: it can be implemented by using three types of policies:
-**Command Handlers**, **Event Handlers** & **Gatekeepers**.
-All other parts of the system primarily deal with wiring, integration or restructuring data.
+**Command Handlers**, **Event Handlers** & **Gatekeepers** - all functions.
+Other parts of the system primarily deal with wiring, integration or restructuring data.

+Ideally, business logic is implemented within the **command model**, but due to the need for distribution and managing cognitive load, not all business logic can remain in the command models alone.

 ![](pictures/6_8_business_logic.png)